Poetry With A Mission

 You see, a drum-kit is a symbol of a certain worldly rhythmic beat

-That within God’s set aside sanctuary, a Christian should never meet.
+That within God’s set apart sanctuary a Christian should never meet.

-Therefore, whether on a backing tape, or physically on display,
+Therefore, whether it's on a backing tape or physically on display,

-The drum-kit and such rhythm, not one part in Holy worship should play.
+Both the drum-kit and such rhythm, not one single part in worship should play.

 For the focus of the drum-kit is on what’s lower, not on what’s higher,

-And therefore, rather than pleasing God, it just panders to man’s desire.
+And therefore, rather than pleasing God, it simply panders to man’s desire.

-So, let us keep it out of worship, and out of the sanctuary,
+So, please, let us keep it out of worship and out of the sanctuary,

-For its presence there, and its rhythm, offends our Lord exceedingly.
+For its presence there, and its rhythm, offends our Saviour exceedingly.

-But our muscling in on God’s things, and seeking our own way there too,
+But hey, our muscling in on God’s things and seeking our own way there too,

 Is nothing but a cheek, and is something that He said we're never to do.

-Now, just cast your mind back to Aaron, pandering to all those Hebrews
+Now cast your mind back to Aaron and his pandering to all those Hebrews

-Who were dancing around that golden calf that only a fool would choose.
+Who were dancing around that golden calf that only a real fool would choose.

-Well, today we have other Aarons, and those who such calves still request,
+Well, once again, we have other Aarons, and those who such calves still request,

-And thereby our God displeasing, for such folk shun what is right and best.
+Thereby God displeasing, for such foolish people shun what is right and best.

-Plus, within the Scriptures, God calls His sanctuary “A house of prayer,”
+Within the Holy Scriptures, God calls His sanctuary “A house of prayer,”

-But these days, prayerful meditation is something that's seldom seen there.
+But these days, prayerful meditation is something that is seldom seen there.

-Oh, how many long for such quietness — yes, that reverential feel,
+Oh, how many long for such quietness — yes, that deep reverential feel,

-That once played its part in worship, and where each member could sit and heal.
+That once played its part in worship, and where any member could sit and heal.

-But even if time were given for Holy meditation and prayer,
+But hey, even if time were given for Holy meditation and prayer,

-For such is hardly conducive to that atmosphere that's right and best,
+For such is hardly conducive to that atmosphere that is right and best,

-And neither is it fitting for any Holy and heavenly guest.
+And neither is it hardly fitting for any Holy, heavenly guest.

 By Lance Landall